Consumer edition active

 • Doctors can usually tell if you have intra-amniotic infection by doing a physical exam

-• If your doctor thinks you have an intra-amniotic infection, you may have a blood test
+• If your doctor thinks you have an intra-amniotic infection, you will have blood tests

 • If your water has broken very early or if you’re in labor before 37 weeks of pregnancy, doctors may also test a sample of your amniotic fluid